Tullis Matson (Founder and Managing Director)

 Kate Ashmore (Stud Manager)

-After a season at Twemlows Stud Farm she was offered the opportunity to manage a leading Arabian Stud Farm based Shropshire, working with world class stallions, mares and foals.
-Kate was in charge of all the aspects of the stud including inseminating the mares and foaling.
-Kate worked there for two years getting a great insight into Arabian breeding.
+After her time at Twemlows Stud Farm Kate was offered the opportunity to manage one of Europe’s leading Arabian Stud Farms based Shropshire, working with world class stallions, mares and foals.
+Kate ran the stud for two years, acquiring a great insight into International Arabian breeding and showing.

 In 2007, Faye completed her BA Hons degree in Classical Studies at The University of Manchester with a 2:1 and had a gap year as a Working Pupil for dressage trainer Gareth Hughes.